casals/casals.github.io/_posts/2019-08-25-gsoc-final-post.md

    - `org.terasology.logic.behavior.GroupMind`
    - `org.terasology.logic.behavior.GroupTag`

-* WildAnimals module, [PR #28](https://github.com/Terasology/WildAnimals/pull/28) and [PR #31](https://github.com/Terasology/WildAnimals/pull/31): new creatures (RGB deers) used in our test scenarios and documents.
+* WildAnimals module, [PR #28](https://github.com/Terasology/WildAnimals/pull/28) and [PR #31](https://github.com/Terasology/WildAnimals/pull/31): new creatures (RGB deer) used in our test scenarios and documents.
 This prefab package includes:
    - New prefabs: `redDeer`, `greenDeer`, and `blueDeer`.
 These new prefabs were created to be used later in different tutorials and examples:
       - `redDeer`: has the original `deer` as parent and contains only the `skeletalmesh`and the `Behavior` components (assigned behavior: `Behavior:critter`)
       - `greenDeer`: has the same content of the original `deer` prefab, minus the `Behavior` component